DeLuca21/ynab-ha/README.md

 This version **fixes a critical issue with currency symbols**, ensuring YNAB sensors correctly display the selected currency instead of defaulting to USD ($).

+Additionally, **the integration now displays the YNAB logo and icons in Home Assistant** after submission to the official [Home Assistant Brands repository](https://github.com/home-assistant/brands).

 ### 🔥 **Fixes & Changes**

 ✅ **Currency Symbol Now Displays Correctly**